MatthewJohn/terrareg/README.md

 ### Run the Stack

-Once mkcert has been installed & configured with a local Root CA and SSL Certificates it's time to start up the stack.
+Once mkcert has been installed & configured with a local CA and SSL Certificates it's time to start up the stack.

     docker-compose up -d